wordofwarning/wordofwarning.org/hab/turn/index.md

 Proposals should be for pieces with some live presence, 20 minutes maximum for show-type work, technically simple, adaptable to quick turnarounds and suitable for showing alongside other pieces.
 Sited and intervention-based works in and around the venue (Contact) are also strongly encouraged.
 We are also accepting proposals for video based work to be screened around the building.
-**effectively Cheshire, Cumbria, Greater Manchester, Lancashire + Merseyside.*
+**effectively Cheshire, Cumbria, Greater Manchester, Lancashire + Merseyside. ie NOT Yorkshire*

 **Turn:**
 ● a public platform;